Numerical stability of a hybrid method for pricing options: Abstract

 \section{Abstract}

 {\parindent0pt We develop and study stability properties of a hybrid approximation of functionals of the Bates jump model with stochastic interest rate that uses a tree method in the direction of the volatility and the interest rate and a finite-difference approach in order to handle the underlying asset price process.
 We also propose hybrid simulations for the model, following a binomial tree in the direction of both the volatility and the interest rate, and a space-continuous approximation for the underlying asset price process coming from a Euler-Maruyama type scheme.
-We show that our methods allow to obtain efficient and accurate European and American option prices.
-Numerical experiments are provided, and show the reliability and the efficiency of the algorithms.}
+We test our numerical schemes by computing European and American option prices. }

 \textit{Keywords:} stochastic volatility; jump-diffusion process; European and American options; tree methods; finite-difference; numerical stability.

 \textit{2000 MSC:} 91G10, 60H30, 65C20.